Staten Island Premises Liability Attorneys

 Does Your Injury Entitle You To Compensation?

-have a valid lawsuit, plaintiffs must be able to prove at least one of
+The occurrence of an accident followed by an injury does not constitute sufficient grounds for a valid premises liability lawsuit.
+In order to have a valid lawsuit, plaintiffs must be able to prove at least one of the following:

 - The property owner caused or created the hazardous area that caused the injury.